ljk28/MP2/readme.md

 ## Newcastle Castle Quiz Game
 <img src="assets/images/final-logo.png">

-### Introduction
+## Rationale
 A simple quiz game to help tourists, teachers and and anyone else to traverse the medieval history of Newcastle upon Tyne.

-## Rationale
-The idea behind the original was to showcase and tell in story form the history of medieval Newcastle.
-The quiz has took over and made it about testing the knowledge of users instead.
+The quiz tests the users local medieval knowledge.
 Seeing how much the tourists actualy remember, or the students whilst on a day trip outside of the classroom.

 Albeit, this could have been about a more recent history of the city but I decided the fun part to focus on was the medieval era.
+I have regurlarly walked past part of old Newcastle on my way to work many times.

-The quiz game is a great way to help in engaging the users learning and capacity to retain information.
+The quiz game is a great way to help engage users learning and capacity to retain information.
+This is short term memory feedback for the teachers to check if their students are actually paying attention or not.

-With a focus on local history, users can test their depth of knowledge with an interative feature as start and next buttons.

 ## User Stories
 #### User Story 1
 A local tourist company would like an engaging app/website for their customers to enjoy and learn about medieval northeast England history.
 Nothing too long or difficult but enough to test the knowledge at the end of the tour with a prize draw for the most correct answers.
 #### User Story 2
 A school is currently covering medieval history in their curriculum and would like to use the website to help students revise for the upcoming exam.
+Special knight status with a certifictae wil awarded to the highest score.

 #### User Story 3
-A local family is tracing their family tree and has managed to find their  medieval roots are firmly in the area.
+A local family is tracing their family tree and has managed to find their  medieval roots are firmly in the local area.
 They want to hold a fun quiz night for friends and extended family and the website is a perfect way to get everyone to play along.
+Knights at the round table and fancy costume dress is being encouraged.

 ### Favicon
 The design of the favicon was simple.
 Black and white, with a silhouette.